 Take note however that one company can have different policies depending on the state where its branch is serving.
 Cheap car insurance for suspended license may be difficult to find, but it’s not impossible.

-Other Things You Need to be Aware of
+Other Things You Need To Be Informed About

 Hardship or Restricted License: This is also called a Limited Driving Privilege.
 This is when a driver’s license is suspended or revoked, but he or she will need to drive a motor vehicle to get to and from work or other attend other important matters.
 The rules and prerequisites for hardship license depend on the state.